rubyaustralia/ruby-event-guides/rubyretreat/README.md

 This document is open source.
 You're welcome to open issues with any questions you might have, and if you've organised Ruby Retreats (or other events) before, please do submit pull requests with any details you feel should be covered but aren't.

-The Ruby Australia committee can be contacted by emailing [committee@ruby.org.au](mailto:committee@ruby.org.au).
+The Ruby Australia committee can be contacted by emailing [committee@ruby.org.au](mailto:committee@ruby.org.au) or on the [Ruby Oceania Slack](https://ruby.org.au/slack).

 ## So you want to run a Ruby Retreat?